Corrado Gini: Career

-Gini was born on May 23, 1884, in Motta di Livenza, near Treviso, into an old landed family.
-He entered the Faculty of Law at the University of Bologna, where in addition to law he studied mathematics, economics, and biology.
+Gini was born on 23 May 1884, in Motta di Livenza, near Treviso, into an old landed family.
+He entered the Faculty of Law at the University of Bologna, where, in addition to law, he studied mathematics, economics, and biology.

 Gini's scientific work ran in two directions: towards the social sciences and towards statistics.
-His interests ranged well beyond the formal aspects of statistics—to the laws that govern biological and social phenomena.
+His interests ranged well beyond the formal aspects of statistics, to the laws that govern biological and social phenomena.

 His first published work was Il sesso dal punto di vista statistico (1908).
-This work is a thorough review of the natal sex ratio, looking at past theories and at how new hypothesis fit the statistical data.
+This work is a thorough review of the natal sex ratio, looking at past theories and at how new hypotheses fit the statistical data.
 In particular, it presents evidence that the tendency to produce one or the other sex of child is, to some extent, heritable.

 He published the Gini coefficient in the 1912 paper Variability and Mutability (Variabilità e mutabilità).
 Also called the Gini index and the Gini ratio, it is a measure of statistical dispersion intended to represent the income inequality within a nation or other group.

 In 1910, he acceded to the Chair of Statistics in the University of Cagliari and then at Padua in 1913.

 He founded the international journal of statistics Metron in 1920, directing it until his death; it only accepted articles with practical applications.

 In 1920 became honorary member of the Royal Statistical Society.

 He became a professor at the Sapienza University of Rome in 1925.
 At the University, he founded a lecture course on sociology, maintaining it until his retirement.
 He also set up the School of Statistics in 1928, and, in 1936, the Faculty of Statistical, Demographic and Actuarial Sciences.

 Under fascism

 In 1926, he was appointed President of the Central Institute of Statistics in Rome.
 This he organised as a single centre for Italian statistical services.
 He was a close intimate of Mussolini throughout the 20s.
 He resigned from his position within the institute in 1932.

-In 1926, he also founded the journal "Italian economic life" (La vita economica italiana), which was issued until 1943.
+In 1926, he also founded the journal "Italian economic life" (La vita economica italiana), which was published until 1943.

-In 1927 he published a treatise entitled The Scientific Basis of Fascism.
+In 1927, he published a treatise entitled The Scientific Basis of Fascism.

-In 1929, Gini founded the Italian Committee for the Study of Population Problems (Comitato italiano per lo studio dei problemi della popolazione) which, two years later, organised the first Population Congress in Rome.
+In 1929, Gini founded the Italian Committee for the Study of Population Problems (Comitato italiano per lo studio dei problemi della popolazione), which, two years later, organised the first Population Congress in Rome.

 A eugenicist apart from being a demographer, Gini led an expedition to survey Polish populations, among them the Karaites.
-Gini was throughout the 20s a supporter of fascism, and expressed his hope that Nazi Germany and Fascist Italy would emerge as victors in WW2.
+Gini was, throughout the 20s, a supporter of fascism, and expressed his hope that Nazi Germany and Fascist Italy would emerge as victors in WW2.
 However, he never supported any measure of exclusion of the Jews.

-His role in the racial and anti-Jewish policies of the regime are more sinister, according to what is explained in detail in the book Scienza e razza nell'Italia fascista by Giorgio Israel and Pietro Nastasi published by Il Mulino in Bologna in 1998.
+His role in the racial and anti-Jewish policies of the regime are more sinister, according to what is explained in detail in the book Scienza e razza nell'Italia fascista by Giorgio Israel and Pietro Nastasi, published by Il Mulino in Bologna in 1998.

 Milestones during the rest of his career include: